sunbx/web-dev/index.md

   ## Owen O’Driscoll
   Lead æmbassador Ireland
   > ### **Owen O’Driscoll** [in](https://www.linkedin.com/in/owen-o’driscoll-722b6a90/)
-  > Emerging as a proactive entrepreneurial spirit, he launched his career as a self employed restaurant owner.
-Ten years later his insatiable thirst for knowledge drove him to the blockchain space, which is now his main focus.
+  > Emerging as a proactive entrepreneurial spirit, he launched his career as a self-employed restaurant owner.
+Ten years later his insatiable thirst for knowledge drove him to the blockchain space, which is now his focus.
 His extensive business expertise and operations experience aids in the introduction of traditional operations to emerging technologies and vice versa.

 - ![](./img/team/arjan-van-eersel.jpg)
   ## Arjan van Eersel